-It’s probably not a good time to be singing Ozil’s praises, but the enigmatic attacking midfielder has provided some astonishing moments of class in an Arsenal shirt.
+It remains to be seen how Ozil will be remembered by Arsenal fans in time, but the enigmatic attacking midfielder has provided some astonishing moments of class in a red shirt.

 As our very own Tom Victor wrote in 2017: “When a player is capable of making the game look so easy, fans will undoubtedly be frustrated on the occasions he seems to find the going that bit tougher, but this would be less of an issue were he not the only one at the club capable of some of the things he does.”